 The Bear cult is a special sacrifice practiced in traditional cultures of the North such as Native Americans and ethnic groups of northern Eurasia.

-Spildra contains the biggest concentration of bear graves in all Scandinavia : out of 30 bear graves in Norway, Spildra has 7.
+Spildra is home to the largest concentration of bear graves in all Scandinavia : out of 30 bear graves in Norway, Spildra has 7.

 When they would kill a bear, the Sami made a big celebration as it was an important event for the community.
 Everybody gathered and consolidated their knowledge and traditions.
 For instance, women would sing to accompany the hunters while carrying the animal.